mariadb-edwardstoever/mariadb_easy_benchmark/README.md

-# mariadb_easy_benchmark
+# Mariadb Easy Benchmark

-Use mariadb-slap to benchmark an instance
+A quick and easy method to use mariadb-slap to benchmark Mariadb instances.